Language-Research-Technology/language-data-commons-vocabs/ontology.md

 ## Property: speaker (https://w3id.org/ldac/terms#speaker)

-The participant was a principal speaker in a resource that consists of a recording, a film, or a transcription of a recorded resource.
+The contributor was a principal speaker in a resource that consists of a recording, a film, or a transcription of a recorded resource.
+Speakers are those whose voices predominate in a recorded or filmed resource.
+(The resource may be a transcription of that recording).

 ### Values expected to be one of these types: